Are you taking advantage of the full potential of customer reviews?

 You might think that video testimonials are difficult to produce and take lots of time.

 You can ask your happy customers to submit remote selfie video testimonials with a simple form.

-Here’s the simplest template for such a form:
+Here’s the simplest customer review template for such a form:

 Once again, you can include other questions in the form as well if needed.

 If you are looking for more specific answers, feel free to modify the questions or add more detailed description for the video review.

 We have compiled some great tips on how to ask for video testimonials.

 On top of collecting testimonials and reviews, Trustmary helps you utilize them.
 We offer many different testimonial widgets that you can use to display reviews on your website.